qmk/qmk_firmware/docs/feature_leader_key.md

 That's what `KC_LEAD` does.
 Here's an example:

 1. Pick a key on your keyboard you want to use as the Leader key.
 Assign it the keycode `KC_LEAD`.
 This key would be dedicated just for this -- it's a single action key, can't be used for anything else.
-2. Include the line `#define LEADER_TIMEOUT 300` somewhere in your keymap.c file, probably near the top.
+2. Include the line `#define LEADER_TIMEOUT 300` in your config.h.
 The 300 there is 300ms -- that's how long you have for the sequence of keys following the leader.
 You can tweak this value for comfort, of course.
 3. Within your `matrix_scan_user` function, do something like this:

 ```